rkitover/windows-dev-guide/README.md

 }
 return
 ```

-.
-You can install the `autohotkey` package from Chocolatey.

 This will toggle transparency in a window when you press
 `CTRL+WIN+ESC`, you have to press it twice the first time.